William Cornwallis-West: Early life

-He was called to the Bar, Lincoln's Inn, in 1862.
+Following his education at Eton, he returned to the country of his birth as, like his parents, he was an enthusiastic lover of the Italianate art.
+While in Italy he was an amateur painter and may have fathered several illegitimate children.
+He returned and was called to the Bar, Lincoln's Inn, in 1862.

 Career

 Cornwallis-West was High Sheriff of Denbighshire in 1872, Lord-Lieutenant of Denbighshire from 1872 to 1917, and a Justice of the Peace for Hampshire and Denbighshire.
 In 1885 he won a fought election to Parliament for Denbighshire West as a Liberal, a seat he held until 1892 latterly as a Liberal Unionist (which took an anti-Irish Home Rule line).

 He lost to the Liberal Party's candidate that year as the parties began their clearer left/right split.
 He raised the 6th (Ruthin) Denbighshire Rifle Volunteer Corps in 1861 and became commanding officer of the 1st Volunteer Battalion, Royal Welch Fusiliers in 1885.
 In 1890 he became Honorary Colonel of the battalion and later of its successor, the 4th (Denbighshire) Battalion, Royal Welch Fusiliers in the Territorial Force.

 In 1895 he assumed by deed poll the surname of Cornwallis-West.
 In his most active years he lived simultaneously in London, at Ruthin Castle, Denbighshire and at Newlands Manor, Milford, Hampshire.